Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 There was an uncomfortable silence.
 Stephanus saw his father differently somehow.
 Then Theano said “Theron’s father was free when he was living in Judea.”

-Stephanus answered, “Well, I had this dream the other night where a spirit showed me a different way of living.
+Stephanus answered, “Well, I awakened from a dream the other night when a spirit showed me a different way of living.
 It was in a far-off land called Minnesotum Mare Clarum carved out by great sheets of ice and rushes of water.
 And I wondered what it would be like, and talked about moral and ethical issues in my class with Theron.

 Turning to Theano, Nikea asked her “What did you say about Theron’s father?”